 Now, crack 1 egg into a bowl and separate 3 eggs, keeping the yolks only.
 Discard the whites.
 The bowl should contain 1 whole egg and 3 egg yolks.
 Now, add 1/3 cup romano cheese, 1/3 cup parmesan cheese and fresh cracked pepper.
 Whisk the egg mixture completely.
 Keep whisking and slowly add 1 cup of pasta water while whisking very fast during the addition.
 Once all the water is mixed into the eggs, bring the mixture over to the pan of spaghetti noodles.

 Turn on the pan of spaghetti noodles to low heat.
 Stir to evenly heat noodles.
 If they are still hot, skip this step but keep pan on low heat.

 Now, pour the egg mixture over the noodles, tossing to coat.
 Make sure the heat is on low or you will scramble your eggs.

 If it looks too thick, add the other 1/2 cup of reserved pasta water to the pan and toss it all up to coat.

-Cook on low heat until some of the liquids cook down and the pasta is coated with a thick combination. (about 1 minute) Add the julienned pork jowl/pancetta.
-Toss with 1/4 cup romano and 1/4 cup parmesan cheese and fresh cracked pepper.
+Cook on low heat until some of the liquids cook down and the pasta is coated with a thick combination. (about 1 minute) Add the julienned pork jowl/pancetta/bacon.
+Toss with remaining 1/4 cup romano and 1/4 cup parmesan cheese and fresh cracked pepper.
 Serve piping hot!